Norilsk Nickel donates $143mn to fight coronavirus, steps up its social care of workforce in Russia’s remote Far North

 “In addition, NorNickel funds have been used to set up a 54-patient infectious disease ward at Monchegorsk Hospital to provide treatment to coronavirus patients.
 In April 2020, the company will spend about RUB3bn [$41mn] to purchase medical equipment, personal protective gear, and develop local healthcare infrastructure,” the company said.

-The company has already sent all its employees home to work on full pay, with the exception of those whose absence at the workplace may affect business continuity.
-As the company operates mining equipment, some of which cannot be turned off, employees operating the continuously operating units are being paid extra.
-In addition, from March 30 to April 30, the company has decided to pay full wages to those who cannot work from home, as well as to the employees with children who are not able to perform their job duties because they have to stay home with their children following the closure of preschools.
+The company has already sent all its employees to work at home on full pay, with the exception of those whose absence at the workplace may affect business continuity.
+As the company operates mining equipment, some of which can’t be turned off, employees operating the continuously operating units are being paid extra.
+In addition, from March 30 to April 30, the company has decided to pay full wages to those who can’t work from home, as well as to the employees with children who are not able to perform their job duties as they have to stay home with their children following the closure of preschools.

 “Given that the coronavirus pandemic has led to the forced cancellations of trips booked by our employees planning to spend their vacation at corporate health resorts or elsewhere, NorNickel is fully compensating employees for the purchase of corporate health resort package tours and has committed to cover any losses incurred as penalties for cancelling booked air tickets.
 This also applies to tickets purchased for employees’ family members where a group travel was booked for such family members,” the company said.